How to do Your Household Chores Fast Without Going Crazy – Cleaning Tips

 Saturday – Extra chore of the week

-Extra Deep Cleaning Chore
+Extra Deep Cleaning Household Chore

 To keep your house extra clean, you will complete one chore every weekend!
 Furthermore, a cleaning tip I recommend is cleaning microwave spills as soon as they happen so they do not dry on and need scrubbing, but wipe your microwave down once a month and take out the tray and clean it.
 Your other chores will include cleaning the fridge, wiping walls and blinds, cleaning your floors, and wiping your cupboards.
-These jobs may need a bit of extra time, but it will be worth your piece of mind and your house will be company ready all the time!
+These jobs may need a bit of extra time, but it will be worth your peace of mind and your house will be company ready all the time!

 Do your extra chore once a week and complete the following: